1. How to apply under the Working Holiday Schemes?

-For detailed eligibility criteria of any individual working holiday scheme, please refer to the dedicated webpage of the relevant country.
+For detailed eligibility criteria of any individual Working Holiday Scheme, please refer to the dedicated webpage of the relevant economy.

 Reminder: When making the application for working holiday visa, please ensure that the information provided is accurate.
 Any applicants who willfully give any false information in the application form or withhold any material information, may be liable to disqualification for the Scheme.
-Even if your applications have been approved by the Government of the host country, your visa may be cancelled or you would be prohibited from joining the Working Holiday Scheme.
+Even if your applications have been approved by the Government of the host economy, your visa may still be annulled and you would be prohibited from joining the Working Holiday Scheme.

 3. Is financial proof required?

 Yes.
-The amount of financial proof (e.g. bank books), which varies from country to country, is required by the following countries as below:
+The amount of financial proof (e.g. bank books), which varies from one Scheme to another, is required by the respective economies as below: